Amazon Jungle and Anavilhanas Islands Day Tour - Photo 1

 Amazon Jungle and Anavilhanas Islands Day Tour

-Explore the wild nature of the Amazon jungle and the Anavilhanas islands on this tour.
-Itinerary.
-The tour begins with pick-up from your hotel, followed by a trip to the port of Manaus to board a high-speed boat headed to the Amazon jungle.
-After...
+Explore the Amazon jungle and the Anavilhanas Islands on this guided tour.
+Tour Details.
+The tour begins with hotel pickup and transportation to the port of Manaus.
+There, we will board a high-speed boat to enter the Amazon jungle.

-Explore the wild nature of the Amazon jungle and the Anavilhanas islands on this tour.
+Explore the Amazon jungle and the Anavilhanas Islands on this guided tour.

-The tour begins with pick-up from your hotel, followed by a trip to the port of Manaus to board a high-speed boat headed to the Amazon jungle.
+The tour begins with hotel pickup and transportation to the port of Manaus.
+There, we will board a high-speed boat to enter the Amazon jungle.

-After a brief ride, we will arrive at the banks of the Black River to start a walking tour through the Amazon jungle, which lasts approximately 3 hours.
-During the hike, participants will learn about the diverse flora and fauna of the region.
+After a brief ride, we arrive at the Black River to start a walking tour through the jungle.
+This easy 3-hour hike includes trails and views of the ruins of the Ariau Towers hotel.

-After the jungle tour, we will return to the boat to navigate up the Black River to the Anavilhanas islands.
-The tour includes a visit to the area's biodiverse ‘floating forests’.
+Following our jungle exploration, we return to the boat to travel up the Black River to the Anavilhanas Islands, known for their unique floating forests.

-A local fish lunch is provided on the riverbank.
-In case of rain, lunch will take place inside one of the well-known floating houses.
+A traditional lunch will be served on the riverbank featuring local fish and fresh fruit.
+In case of rain, lunch will take place inside a floating house.

 Included